Great Figures: Winston Churchill

 Online Fellowship

 “The proper method for the study of politics is biography,” wrote a distinguished academic.
 Yet the lives of eminent statesmen, though often the subject of great (and popular) books, are rarely the subject of college syllabi.
-This virtual fellowship, led by national security scholar Vance Serchuk, will use the rigorous study of great biography to investigate a wider set of questions about geopolitics, leadership, and human character.
+This virtual fellowship will use the rigorous study of great biography to investigate a wider set of questions about geopolitics, leadership, and human character.

 Image courtesy of Wikipedia Commons